EngelLau/ObsidianMasterThesis/Master_Thesis/Results.md

-This chapter contains the different results of the experiments described in the [[methods]] chapter.
+This chapter contains the different results of the experiments described in the [[Methods]] chapter.

 ## Evaluation